If you're going no further than the sofa - and even if you are - here are some tips on what's worth watching on the box between Friday and Sunday. . .

 Box Set Binge

-Mosaic: Season 1, from Friday, Sky Box Sets & NOW TV
+The Blacklist: Seasons 1-5, from Sunday, Sky Box Sets & NOW TV

 Click here for full TV listings